Bungalow

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-AreaSearch's data for financial year 2023 shows median income in Bungalow suburb is $53,920 and average income is $67,060.
-This is similar to national averages but higher than Rest of Qld's median income of $53,146 and average income of $66,593.
-By September 2025, estimated incomes would be approximately $59,263 (median) and $73,706 (average), based on a Wage Price Index growth of 9.91%.
-According to the 2021 Census, household income ranks at the 8th percentile while personal income is at the 30th percentile.
-Income brackets show that 31.7% of individuals earn between $800 and $1,499 annually, which differs from broader area patterns where earnings between $1,500 and $2,999 dominate with another 31.7%.
-Housing affordability pressures are severe in Bungalow, with only 79.4% of income remaining after housing costs, ranking at the 6th percentile.
+AreaSearch's data for financial year 2023 shows that Bungalow suburb has median income of $53,920 and average income of $67,060.
+This is similar to national averages but higher than Regional Qld's median income of $53,146 and average income of $66,593.
+By September 2025, estimated incomes would be approximately $59,263 (median) and $73,706 (average), considering a 9.91% growth since financial year 2023.
+According to the 2021 Census, household income is at the 8th percentile while personal income is at the 30th percentile.
+Income brackets reveal that 31.7% of individuals earn between $800 and $1,499, differing from broader area patterns where earnings between $1,500 and $2,999 dominate with another 31.7%.
+Housing affordability pressures are severe, with only 79.4% of income remaining after housing costs, ranking at the 6th percentile.

 Frequently Asked Questions - Income